 Last year, one of Pete’s elephant ears (Colocasia esculenta) grew almost 8 feet tall.
 The secret?
 He planted it beside his outdoor faucet!
 Colocasias have an insatiable thirst and the more water they get, the bigger they grow.

 With the growing interest in elephant ears, plant breeders have been introducing some exciting new varieties.
 When selecting plants for your garden, pay attention to the description.
 While some elephant ears, such as Colocasia esculenta can reach 7 feet tall, others like Mojito and White Lava top out at 2 or 3 feet.

 In addition to height , elephant ears also have different growth habits.
 Some, like Black Magic, send up a small number of tall, primary stems with big leaves.
 Others, such as Hawaiian Punch, have smaller leaves, but still have a big presence because they produce a large clump with lots of stems.

 NO NEED TO WORRY ABOUT DEER

 Deer are a big problem in Pete’s neighborhood, but they don’t seem to pay any attention to elephant ears.
-He’s found that to be true for caladiums as well, so he often plants the two together.
+He finds this to hold true for caladiums as well, so he often plants the two together.

-Elephant ears seem to be more popular every year and breeders are introducing lots of interesting new varieties.
+Elephant ears a getting more popular every year.
+Increasing demand is a good incentive for plant breeders, and they’re introducing lots of interesting new varieties.
 You can shop our complete selection here.